+So, you’re working on pricing your services and products.
 You’ve been bouncing around pricing ideas in your head for ages and you just can’t settle on the “right” price.

-That’s because you don’t have clear guidelines for making this kind of decision.
+It’s because you don’t have clear guidelines for making this kind of decision.
 How can you make a wise decision if you don’t know the criteria to consider?

-This is, above all, the most important piece.
+This is, above all, the most important piece in your decision-making process.
 If I’m going to help someone grow their business, it’s worth it to them to spend the money because they’ll get the result they want quicker.
 If I’m going to help someone finally write their first novel, or lose weight, or climb the career ladder, it’s worth it to them.

 Are you a high-end brand, and therefore need to charge high-end prices for all your offerings?
 Or a middle-of-the-road brand?